willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 * Disabling and/or uninstall any software installed that may interfere with firmware updates, like Gigabyte's AORUS App Center.
 * Use a different PC to perform the Samsung headset firmware update.

+### I got a message that said to plug in and charge my PC.
+Why?

+If you're using a laptop, Windows Mixed Reality works best when the PC is both fully charged and plugged in.

 ### I have questions about my headset hardware.

 For details about your headset, check with the manufacturer.
 There may be a product guide in the box, or you can try the manufacturer’s website.